richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 This is not an issue, that just means that not all features of the debugging protocol are implemented.
 Also it says ERROR, it's just a warning and you can safely ignore it.

-### The debugger sometime stop a random places
+### The debugger sometimes stops at random places

 Upgrade to Version 2.4.0

 ### Message about Perl::LanguageServer has crashed 5 times

-This is an problem when more then one instance of Perl::LanguageServer is running.
+This is a problem when more than one instance of Perl::LanguageServer is running.
 Upgrade to Version 2.4.0 solve this problem.

 ### Carton support